T-Damer/discord-bot-template/README.md

 ---

-Written with TypeScript and Discord.js library, this template will help you to create and deploy your discrod 🤖
+Written with TypeScript and Discord.js library, this template will help you to create and deploy your Discord bot 🤖

 ---